 Asparagus is a popular perennial vegetable grown in many home gardens.
 Sometimes home gardeners wish to take on the task of transplanting asparagus plants.
-While planting asparagus isn’t that difficult, moving asparagus can be quite tricky, especially if you don’t know what you’re doing.
-This task is not recommended unless you have no other choice but to take on moving asparagus.
+While planting asparagus isn’t that difficult, moving asparagus can be quite tricky if you don’t know what you’re doing.
+This task isn’t recommended unless you have no other choice but to take on moving asparagus.
 Nonetheless, transplanting asparagus plants is possible.

 When to Transplant Asparagus